Easier with Practice: Production

-Director Kyle Patrick Alvarez was inspired by a GQ article written by Davy Rothbart.
-Filming on Easier with Practice began in the summer of 2008.
+Director Kyle Patrick Alvarez was inspired by Davy Rothbart's autobiographical article "What Are You Wearing?" in the August 2006 issue of GQ magazine.

 The film was produced by Forty Second Productions with a Red One camera system.
+Principal photography began in April 2008 and concluded on June 10 of that year, after 20 days of filming.
+Filming took place in Albuquerque, New Mexico, primarily in a motel.

 Release

-Easier with Practice had its world premiere at the CineVegas Film Festival, where it won the 2009 Grand Jury Prize.
+Easier with Practice had its world premiere at the CineVegas film festival, where it won the 2009 Grand Jury Prize.
 Its international premiere was at the Edinburgh International Film Festival, where it garnered Best New International Feature.
-Easier with Practice was theatrically released in New York City and Los Angeles on February 26, 2010.
+The film was released theatrically in New York City and Los Angeles on February 26, 2010, by Lantern Lane Entertainment.
 It was also distributed in Canada by Mongrel Media.

 The film was rated NC-17 by the Motion Picture Association of America.
 Though the film does not feature any nudity, the rating was supposedly given for the graphic sexual dialogue.

 Home media

 The film was released on DVD by Breaking Glass Pictures on April 6, 2010.